braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/inapp_messages.md

 # In-app messages integration

-> Native in-app messages display automatically on Android and iOS when using Flutter.
-This article covers different customization options for in-app messages for Flutter.
+> Learn how to integrate and customize in-app messages for Android and iOS using Flutter.

+## Prerequisites

+To integrate Flutter's in-app messaging with iOS, you'll need to [enable in-app messaging using the Braze Swift SDK]({{sitebase.url}}/developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery/#enabling-in-app-messages).
+This is not required for Android.

-## Analytics
+## Logging analytics

 To log analytics using your `BrazeInAppMessage`, pass the instance into the desired analytics function:
 - `logInAppMessageClicked`